View user security settings and revoke access

-Determine whether the user has enabled 2-step verification at the top.
-You may disable 2-step verification for the user by clicking Turn off 2-step verification.
+Determine if the user has enabled 2-Step Verification at the top.
+You can disable 2-Step Verification by clicking Turn off 2-step verification.

-If 2-step verification is enabled, the user's backup verification codes are also available and can be displayed by clicking Show backup verification codes.
-See Signing in using backup codes to help users with these codes.
+If 2-Step Verification is enabled, the user's backup verification codes are also available and can be displayed by clicking Show backup verification codes.
+See Sign in using backup codes to help users with these codes.

-View the application-specific passwords created by the user.
-See Signing in using application-specific passwords to help users with these passwords.
+View the security keys enrolled by the user.
+See Add a Security Key to your Google Account to help users with these keys.

-View the third-party services that have been granted access to the user's Google account.
+In this section, you can see the third-party services that have access to the user's Google Apps account.
 See How authorized access works to understand how this authorization is enabled.

 The column for Service identifies what applications your users have granted access to their Google Apps data.
-The column for Scope of access is the list of user data that an app can access, including, but not limited to, your user’s contacts, calendar, mail, or groups.
+The Scope of access column specifies the user data that the service can access.
+A user can grant full access or access to specific Google Apps.

-Click Revoke next to any service to remove that authorization.
-Note you may only revoke service access after it's been granted.
-You can't pre-emptively block users from granting access to certain apps.
-See Revoking application-specific passwords to help users remove their own passwords.
+To remove access to a service, click Revoke > OK.
+You can only revoke service access after it's been granted.
+You can't preemptively block users from granting access to certain apps.
+See Remove App Passwords to help users remove their own passwords.